For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Gain insights into a powerful kingdom that enjoyed its golden age during the 13th and 14th centuries and shaped modern Thailand as we know it today.
 Start the day with a visit to the UNESCO-listed Sukhothai Historical Park which reveals thousands of years of history and a 15-metre seated Buddha secreted within its walls.
 Your choice of exploring will see you engage with the historic complex by bicycle or on the internal tram.
 This afternoon, visit the home of a local family and learn how to make amulets which are thought to protect the owner from harm.

-Our day begins with a visit to the village of Natonchan, where we 'Make A Difference' with our visit by supporting the community's eco-tourism project.
-We'll interact with the locals and meet one of the villagers to learn about 'gymnastic doll' making and the villagers' traditional cotton clothes which are soaked in mud to protect them from fading.
-We continue north, enjoying lunch en route and make a brief visit to the 'Friends of the Asian Elephant' Hospital, a foundation that cares for wounded elephants.
+Our day begins with a visit to the first of our MAKE TRAVEL MATTER® experiences today at the village of Natonchan, where our visit supports the community’s eco-tourism project .
+We’ll interact with the locals and meet one of the villagers to learn about 'gymnastic doll' making and the villagers’ traditional cotton clothes which are soaked in mud to protect them from fading.
+We continue north, enjoying lunch en route and make a brief visit to our second MAKE TRAVEL MATTER® experience at the ‘Friends of the Asian Elephant' Hospital, a foundation that cares for wounded elephants.
 Arriving in Chiang Mai, we enjoy an evening walk with our Travel Director and visit the colourful Sunday market.
 Our hotel tonight is located in the old town of Chiang Mai.

 Your morning is free to spend as you please or consider joining an Optional Experience to the Ban Tong Luang Hilltribe Village.
 Later, we visit Wat Doi Suthep, one of Thailand's most sacred temples.
 As the sun sets over this mystical temple, listen quietly to the tranquil sounds of the monks chanting.
 This evening, we join fellow travellers and Travel Director for a Farewell Dinner at a traditional Thai restaurant located next to the river.